 ABBR: FNR.
 The ratio of subjects affected by an illness whose test results wrongly suggest they are disease-free to all those subjects who have the disease.
 The false-negative ratio of a test is useful in determining the test's reliability, i.e., the higher the ratio, the less reliable the test.

 A high FNR may be biological or analytical in origin.
 Biological false-negative test results may occur when a test is performed at the wrong stage of an illness, e.g., before an antibody or antigen is found in the blood.
-Analytical false negatives may result when a test lacks adequate sensitivity or specificity to detect an agent that is ...
+Analytical false negatives may result when a test lacks adequate sensitivity ...